555-t/health-and-fitness-tracker/README.md

 # 3. Create a .env file in the project root
 MONGO_URI=mongodb+srv://<db_username>:<db_password>@getbuffd.wysa2hc.mongodb.net/?appName=getbuffd
-username and password can be found in database zip file

 ```
+(Username and password can be found in database zip file)

 ### Running the App